artsy/eigen/docs/adding_state_migrations.md

 ## Do I need to add a state migration?

+Probably not! 🙂 Most changes to the app only involve creating some new UI and fetching data for it with Relay.
+In those cases you don't need to worry about migrations.
+However, if you're working on something that involves managing application state beyond Relay data, then please read on...

 When the app launches we do something like

     initialAppState = merge(blankAppState, loadSavedStateFromDeviceStorage())